Dyson Micro 1.5KG vs V8

 Yes, the batteries for both vacuums are replaceable but not detachable, meaning you’ll need to unfasten a few bolts to remove them.

-There are plenty of replacement options for the Dyson V8, and if the trend continues, replacement options for the Micro will be abundant.
+There are numerous replacement options for the Dyson V8, and if the trend continues, replacement options for the Micro will likely become abundant.

 More Dyson Comparison Articles